 - Check in with your hosting company, many of which have user support staff that are experienced in dealing with hacks.
 Follow their instructions and, in some circumstances, the host will clean up the problem for you and recommend measures you can take to avoid a future hack.

-- Restore your site from the backups you (hopefully) have been making since the day your site went live.
+- Restore your site from the backups you (hopefully) have been making since the day your Access WordPress site went live.